-Peggy & Gary Edwards Distinguished Endowed Chair, Stanley H. Appel Department of Neurology
+Peggy & Gary Edwards Distinguished Chair in ALS Research, Stanley H. Appel Department of Neurology

 Full Member, Research Institute